 Hot Waterfall and Hot Springs

 There are a number of naturally heated hot springs (40C-45C) in the Krabi area.
-These are the main attraction for tourists and are a great way to pass a 1/2 day with a tour group.
+These are the main attractions for tourists and are a great way to pass a 1/2 day with a tour group.

 The hot waterfall, Nam Tok Lon or Ron in Thai is not much of a waterfall really, but worth seeing.
 It is located in the Klong Thom district about 40 km from Krabi town.
 The temperature of the water is quite warm, but most people can get in.